kasenetz/hbcd-docs/docs/datacuration/phenotypes.md

 <i>Note that all of the following are single-point and static values.</i>
 <br>
 <br>
-<b>Maternal Age at V01 </b> (<code>mother_age_v01</code>): 'MAV01' is the birth parent's age, obtained from the <a href="../../measures/demographics">HBCD Demographics V01 survey</a>.
+<b>Maternal Age at V01 </b> (<code>mother_age_v01</code>): 'MAV01' is the birth parent's age, obtained from the scheduled date of the V01 visit.
 The age is reported in years to two decimal places, with fractional years calculated by dividing the number of whole months (rounded down) by 12.
 <br>
 <br>
 <b>Maternal Age at Delivery</b> (<code>mother_age_delivery</code>): 'MAD' is the birth parent’s age at their child’s birth.
 The age is reported in years to two decimal places, with fractional years calculated by dividing whole months (rounded down) by 12.